Frenzoid/JuniorSoftwareDeveloper/README.md

 - Lastly, i lost quite the time doing the tests, since i didn't knew that for each test ( class methods ), xunit creates an instance of the class JUST to run each test, so i had conflicts while testing over the real JSON file, to solve this, what i do now is create a temp.
 JSON file for each test when a new instance is generated ( in constructor ), so there are no conflicts.
 This actually took some time since i had to learn how to re-inject a TaskRepository service with a different JSON file when the APITests were being run.

 2. **Hai fatto assunzioni?
 Se sì, quali?**
+- When loading the app settings, we first load from the json, but if theres ENV variables, we overwrite the values with these, and then we populate the AppSettings class instance.

 - When storing / updating a new task, i load the entire file as an array of TaskItem, operate in memory over it ( insert / upadate.. ), and then i overwrite the original file with the updated in-memory file, thats where the use of semaphores comes in.

 - For docuware i created a service that queries the docuware api with a payload from the example i found in the swagger docs.